 After he plowed through the first draft, Fleming combed through his manuscripts twice, copy-editing and diligently rewriting the worst passages before sending them to publishers.

 The Man with the Golden Typewriter is an entertaining compilation of Fleming's Bond-related letters, including extensive correspondence with publishers.
 They provided feedback, corrected grammar, challenged him to avoid cliches and be more creative in his phrasing, encouraged him to avoid the passive voice and "therewasery," and much more.
 He readily adopted many suggestions and his writing improved for it.

-However, he confidently discarded or battled against disagreeable recommendations.
+However, he confidently discarded or refuted disagreeable recommendations.
 For example, when one editor suggested they couldn't use the character name Pussy Galore in Goldfinger, Fleming grandly replied, "Oh yes I will, and not only that, we're going to get away with it!"

-Fleming also received his fair share of brickbats from critics and fans, but took it in stride.
+Fleming also received his fair share of brickbats from critics, fans, and even friends, but took it in stride.
 He deflected silly suggestions, rude comments, and hate mail alike in a lighthearted, gentlemanly manner.
 "You are mad to think that I am thin-skinned about criticisms," he reflected in one letter.
 "One longs for them."